Idaho Kinship Placement: What Relatives Need to Know

 Even with the variance option, most kinship caregivers will need to complete the standard licensing process to maintain the placement on an ongoing basis.
 This means:

 The licensing process takes three to six months under normal circumstances.
-In emergency kinship situations, regions often work to expedite the background check and home study portions, but training still needs to be completed.
+In an emergency kinship situation, ask your licensing worker what can be expedited and what must be completed before the placement can continue.
 If FIRST training isn't available locally on a schedule that works for you, ask about virtual or hybrid options through the CFS Training Portal.

 Financial Support for Kinship Caregivers